-Download the sandbox and learn Sensu Go See more sandbox lessons
+Download the sandbox and learn Sensu Go See more sandbox lessons Join the community

-Install Sensu Go
+Install Sensu Go (free tier)

 Sensu Go is the flexible monitoring event pipeline, designed for container-based and multi-cloud infrastructures.
+Get started with the free tier by installing an official Sensu distribution.